inngest/inngest/docs/SDK_SPEC.md

 An SDK SHOULD provide the Developer’s code with select fields from the Call Request’s payload, ensuring that a Developer can utilize these fields to make appropriate decisions in code and change functionality based on the situation.
 We RECOMMEND that these values are provided, with casing changed to the most idiomatic casing used in a particular SDK:

 - `event` - The entire JSON object passed to the Execution.
-- `events` - The entire array os JSON objects passed to the Execution.
+- `events` - The entire array of JSON objects passed to the Execution.
 - `runId` - Accessed from `ctx.run_id`.
 - `attempt` - Accessed from `ctx.attempt`.
 - `step` - Step tooling as detailed in Steps [5].

 An SDK MUST then call the Function and return either the returned value as JSON or an error to Inngest.
 When responding, an SDK MUST adhere to the requirements of responding to a request from an Inngest Server [4.1.2].

-A successful response to Inngest MUST always return `200 OK` with a a JSON payload which is the return value of the function.
+A successful response to Inngest MUST always return `200 OK` with a JSON payload which is the return value of the function.

 If the called Function returns/throws/raises an error, the SDK MUST respond with the following JSON payload: